wtraylor/trace21ka_for_lpjguess/README.md

   - Run `make create_environment`.
 This will create a local Conda environment for this little project in the subdirectory `conda_environment` and install all dependencies.

   - Then you can run the actual script: `make run`.
-If you encounter problems or need to interrupt (`Ctrl+C`) the script, you can restart it again.
-But if you change something in `options.yaml`, you should probably run `make clean` to start from scratch again!
+If you encounter problems or need to interrupt (`Ctrl+C`) the script, you can simply restart it again.
+  But if you change something in `options.yaml`, you probably have to run `make clean` to start from scratch again!

   - When you are done, you can delete the environment with `make delete_environment` and clean up the files with `make clean`.